 Responsible Value Chains Help Reach Sustainability – “This CIMdata commentary highlights the global need for drastic improvements in sustainability.
 Accenture, a leading global system integrator, has expansive goals for their own sustainability efforts and is transforming its Industry X practice to help their customers make equally impressive gains.”
 Learn more HERE.

 “Disruptive innovations are needed to deliver the UN Sustainability Goals by 2030.
 Virtual twin technology could enable the radical action needed by stakeholders.
 Pioneering study highlights potential for this technology to help address climate crisis.”
 Learn more in this World Economic Forum article from the Davos Agenda.

 The United Nations Sustainable Development Goals (SDG) provide a number of objectives that address climate change which also indicate where the application of PLM-enabling technologies may be most valuable.

 Summary & Goals

-The goal of the new PLM Green Global Alliance discussion forum and working group on PLM and Sustainability is to promote activities that positively contribute to the seventeen United Nations Sustainability Development Goals.
+The goal of the PLM Green Global Alliance discussion forum and working group on PLM and Sustainability, led by Jos Voskuil, is to promote activities that positively contribute to the seventeen United Nations Sustainability Development Goals.
 In particular, we will focus on those topics where PLM-enabling technologies have a role to make a difference; relevant for the SDGs 7-8-9-11 and 12.